Bankoga/golem/open_problems/misc_problems.md

       - largest N indices
       - smallest N indices

-> ~~Open Question: How do we indicate what length, and width each region occupies?~~
+> Open Question: How do we indicate what length, and width each region occupies?

+Pseudo Answer: We can use a base unit LxW that is set during init.
+Each config would specify size in terms of base units, sum units from a list of domains, or ???

-Answer: There are two cases for length x width.
+Pseudo Answer: There are two cases for length x width.
 We can specify a ratio to use when splitting the number of destinations in the layers, or we can automatically split them into a square.
 This is indicated by a flag in the config.

 From micro to macro, level sizes are determined by the following funcs: